What Is 2 Of 1200

 Understanding fractions extends beyond simple calculations.
 Here are some key aspects to consider:

 • Equivalent Fractions: As shown earlier, different fractions can represent the same value.
-For instance, 1/2, 2/4, and 50/100 are all equivalent fractions.
+To give you an idea, 1/2, 2/4, and 50/100 are all equivalent fractions.

 • Improper Fractions and Mixed Numbers: An improper fraction has a numerator larger than or equal to the denominator (e.g., 7/4).
 An improper fraction can be converted to a mixed number, which combines a whole number and a proper fraction (e.g., 1 ¾).